 Are we looking for happiness in all the wrong places?

-Between 2013 and 2015 we worked with the Roundhouse in London on The Happiness Project.
-This work was the result of the bringing together a company of 12 young artists and 6 scientists to create and perform a new performance exploring our understanding of happiness and well-being and its relationship to young people in UK.
+The Happiness Project brought together 12 young people and 6 scientists to create new performance exploring our understanding of happiness and well-being and its relationship to young people in UK.